Master of Management: Program structure

 The mode of delivery of the program can be full-time, part-time, distance-learning, accelerated, or executive.

 The MM program for younger professionals with limited professional experience often resembles an MBA program.
 It typically prepares students to handle management issues in all areas of business, with the option to concentrate or specialize in one area.
 Most programs begin with a set of required courses and then offer more specialized courses two thirds of the way through the program.
 Topics in the MM program often accounting, finance, business administration, international business, marketing management, supply chain management, human resources, nonprofit management, and entrepreneurship.

 The MM program for senior professionals with managerial experience (typically 10+ years) often resembles an Executive MBA (EMBA) program.
 It typically prepares students to handle the tasks associated with interdisciplinary business-related subjects such as ethical decision making, business law, global business values, workplace security, corporate crime, and employee motivation.

 Admissions

-Business school admission committees normally evaluate applicants based on GPA score (and graduate GPA if applicable), resumes, letters of recommendation, essays, and personal interviews.
+Business school admission committees normally evaluate applicants based on GPA score (and graduate GPA if applicable), résumés, letters of recommendation, essays, and personal interviews.
 Based on these indicators, a committee decides if the applicant is suitable for the academic profile of the program, can demonstrate considerable leadership potential, and contribute positively to the student body of the school as a whole.